 The pamphlet then describes the experiences of thirty years of Parliamentary Government in France -the perpetual intrigues, oscillations, compromises, struggles, &c.
-After which it says :-" France desires that her chiefs shall have a real, serious, and efficacious power."
+After which it says:-"France desires that her chiefs shall have a real, serious, and efficacious power."

 It concludes, therefore, in favour of Napoleonic Institutions, "which at the beginning of the century gave repose to the country from revolutionary agitations."
-Then it describes "the system of the Emperor":-
+Then it describes "the system of the Then it describes "the system of the

+Emperor ":--

 "The Government proposes a law.
 A Council of State, composed of the most eminent legislative capacities, discusses and elaborates the project, regulates its dispositions, and presents it to the Legislative body.
 The Legislative accepts or rejects it, or sends it back to the Government after a contradictory discussion with the Commissaries of the Council of State.
-The Senate, which is charged to watch over the maintenance of the institutions and the harmony of the powers of the State, and which, among its other attributives, has the right to consult the Sovereign Pcople, whether to modify the Constitution or to provide for unforeseen difficulties,-the Senate examines, in its turn, the project of law from a constitutional point of view, and proposes to the Government its promulgation or non-promulgation.
-Lastly, the chief of the Government promulgates and causes the execution of the law by Ministers, who derive from him alone, who do not appear in the Assemblies, who have no discussions with the the country independent of all Parliamentary pre-occupations."
+The Senate, which is charged to watch over the maintenance of the institutions and the harmony of the powers of the State, and which, among its other attributives, has the right to consult the Sovereign People, whether to modify the Constitution or to provide for unforeseen difficulties,-the Senate examines, in its turn, the project of law from a constitutional point of view, and proposes to the Government its promulgation or non-promulgation.
+Lastly, the chief of the Government promulgates and causes the execution of the law by Ministers, who derive from him alone, who do not appear in the Assemblies, who have no discussions with the Legislative corps, and who can, therefore, administer the country independent of all Parliamentary pre-occupations."